cscart/docs/en/user_guide/addons/ping_payments/index.rst

 #.
 In the Administration panel go to **Add-ons → Manage add-ons**.

 #.
-Switch to the **Browse all available add-ons** tab.

-#.
 Find the **Ping++ Payments** add-on in the list.

 #.
 Click the **Install** button right next to it.

-After that you’ll be redirected to the Installed add-ons tab where the add-on will appear.

 .. image:: img/ping_addon.png
 	:align: center